-- ensure ECT's/educators, staff and parents/guardians are aware of their obligations and the best practice management of asthma at BPA - ensure that all necessary information for the effective management of children with asthma enrolled at BPA is collected and recorded so that these children receive appropriate attention when required - respond to the needs of children who have not been diagnosed with asthma and who experience breathing difficulties (suspected asthma attack) at the service - ensure ECT's/educators, staff and parents/guardians follow the advice from Emergency Management Victoria associated with thunderstorm asthma event
+- ensure ECT's/educators, staff and families are aware of their obligations and the best practice management of asthma at BPA Children's Services - ensure that all necessary information for the effective management of children with asthma enrolled at BPA Children's Services is collected and recorded so that these children receive appropriate attention when required. - requirements for medical management plans are provided by parents/guardians for the child. - ensuring Asthma Action Plans are provided by parents/guardians for the child prior to commencement. - develop risk-minimisation and communication plans with parents/guardians. - respond to the needs of children who have not been diagnosed with asthma and who experience breathing difficulties (suspected asthma attack) at the service. - ensure ECT's/educators, staff and families follow the advice from Emergency Management Victoria associated with thunderstorm asthma event.